-Bridging the Gap Between IT and Business with Low-Code
+How to Bridge the Gap Between IT & Business with Low-Code

 Traditional development has evolved tremendously in the last couple of years.
 It used to be that development was strictly done by professional coders, whose sole focus was on creating applications as efficiently as possible.
 The business rationale behind developing the app played little role in their coding decisions.
 The developers’ responsibility was simply to build the apps they were instructed to make with as few lovingly crafted code lines as possible.

 Planning and building apps this way, however, is a bit like laying out a train track starting from both ends.
 Great care and skill can go into the market planning on one end and into the coding on the other.
 But when the business and development teams meet in the middle, not only might they find that the tracks they built don’t line up, but that one team built tracks for a trolley, and the other team for a bullet train.

 That’s why companies are hiring people more frequently with both business and programming knowledge—people who can build the track out from the middle.
 Gartner calls this class of professional business technologists and defines them as “employees who build technology or analytics capabilities for internal and external business use, but exist outside of IT departments.”
 Gartner estimates that business technologists make up 41% of the workforce.

 In the days of the code crafter, business leaders would tell the development team, “We need an app that meets this market need.”
 The development process would disappear into a black box, and a few months later an application would come out fully formed.

 The trouble with that system was the marketplace could be a completely different landscape after those few months.
 The founder of Mendix, Roald Kruit, would say, “Applications arrive obsolete.”
 What he meant was that by the time you finish developing an app, your understanding of the business needs that led you to create it had evolved.